Mobius1/FeedM/README.md

 * Animated stacking and fading
 * Supports reverse stacking for positioning at top of screen
 * Supports message formatting
-* Supports queuing and duplicate notifications
+* Supports queuing and filtering duplicate notifications

 ## Contents